BM345/NagwaSchemas/question/README.md

 Previously, `<unit>` tags could only exist within `<quantity>` tags.
 However, there are many occasions where we want to express a unit only, and not a quantity (such as in expressions like 'Give your answer in days to 2 significant figures.'). `<unit>` tags can now exist on there own, and the `type` attribute on the `<quantity>` tag has been replaced by the `form` attribute on the `<unit>` tag.

-### &lt;solution&gt; tags added to every question part

-Now that we have started writing explainers, and we have some solution text for many questions, we will need to store this somewhere.
-It makes sense to store the solution text for a question in the question XML document.
-Each part now has at least one `<solution>` element to contain this text.

 ### FITBQs become their own question type